 Housing costs in Waipahu are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Waipahu is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Waipahu is nearly on par with the US average for all cities of 21.84%: 17.93% of adults 25 and older in Waipahu have a bachelor's degree or advanced degree.
+The education level of Waipahu citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.93% of adults 25 and older in Waipahu have a college degree.

 The per capita income in Waipahu in 2018 was $26,237, which is lower middle income relative to Hawaii and the nation.
 This equates to an annual income of $104,948 for a family of four.
 However, Waipahu contains both very wealthy and poor people as well.